kilburn/CameraReadyBuilder/Readme.md

 + Generate an archive file including all the sources
 + Full recompilation of all files to avoid skipping any recent change
-+ Automatic merging of "\input"'ed files into a single .tex
++ Automatic merging of \input'ed files into a single .tex
 + Automatic inclusion of references into the .tex file
 + Image location and renaming to avoid nested directories